oracle-samples/xml-sample-demo/PARTITIONING/Introduction.md

 ![](media/image010.png)

-The demonstration is installed using the INTRODUCTION.sh script found in the folder xml-sample-demo/ /INTRODUCTION/install.
+The demonstration is installed using the PARTITIONING.sh script found in the folder xml-sample-demo/ /PARTITIONING/install.

 To run the installation script first set the current directory to the install directory.
 Make sure that the environment variables ORACLE\_HOME and ORACLE\_SID are set correctly.Invoke the XFILES.sh script passing the following arguments on the command line